-Association of National Park Rangers is an organization created to communicate for, about and with National Park Service employees of all disciplines and to provide a forum for professional enrichment California Park Hospitality Association Formed in 1992, CPHA represents companies and individuals who provide hospitality services under contract with the California State Parks.
+They have it all backwards, they are putting their feet before the fire.
+He was raven about it, which is nothing to crow about, and I've been rooked.
+The administration is not handling the CORVID-19 issue verv well with 130,000 dead.
 Wave Goodbye: Jon Zaugg Jon Zaugg passed away June 16, at the age of 71, due to complications from Alzheimers.
 Jon started with State Parks back in the 90's as a Heavy Equipment Mechanic in the Santa Cruz District.
-Those that worked in the District back then remember that he was a top-notch mechanic with great organizational skills to go along with his mechanical skills.
-Jon however wanted to change directions and he got into supervision on the Tech Services side, leading to his most recent position before retirement as the District Services Manager in the Central Valley District.
+Those that worked in the District back then remember that he was a top notch mechanic with great organizational skills to go along with his mechanical skills.
+Jon however wanted to change directions and he got into supervision on the Tech Services side, ending up before he retired as the District Services Manager in the Central Valley District.
 He lived in Groveland.
 Jon is survived by his wife Donna (retired DPR) along with his two children.
 His daughter Tamra, works for Parks in Maintenance.
 Folks who had the pleasure to working with Jon recall him as "kind, caring, knew his job, and had a good sense of humor.
 Big Jon with a heart to match."
-Cali Quail Turns 35 - Time To Celebrate By Mike Lynch Cali Quail and "POP Into A Park" burst on the scene in 1985 with the publication of a Cali Passport and a Calithemed Junior Ranger Teachers Guide (by Jenny Verardo).
-The Cali and POP program were a joint effort between California State Parks and POST Cereals and Pacific Bell.
-POST Cereals used Cali to promote a line of non-nutritious and sugary children's cereals by offering free state park entry or a Cali stuffed doll for sending in box tops from selected cereals.
-There many other Cali themed projects including Kids Can Do It All, Reading Rewards, Rangers to the Rescue, and a creative writing contest for fourth to sixth grade school kids who could win Coleman camping gear.
+He was also remembered fondly by old friends from La Habra High School.
+CSPRA is affiliated with other non-profit organizations that share our goals.
+The Park Rangers